 What is the difference between addiction and dependence?
 A person who is mentally addicted, but not physically dependent, will likely not experience withdrawal symptoms if he or she tries to quit using a drug of abuse.
 Instead, that person will be driven to continue seeking and using a drug due to the psychological addiction; the mind convinces the person to keep seeking the drug due to symptoms such as strong cravings.

-Withdrawal symptoms for each drug differs according to the drug, the person using it, how long he or she has used it, and how often.
+Withdrawal symptoms for each drug differ according to the drug, the person using it, how long he or she has used it, and how often.

 Medically-Supervised Detoxification For Alcohol